DevExpress-Examples/asp-net-core-dashboard-custom-database-schema-for-sql-data-sources/README.md

 File: [CustomDBSchemaProvider.cs](./CS/WebDashboardAspNetCore/CustomDBSchemaProvider.cs)

-This provider loads only two tables (`Categories` and `Products`) for the `NWindConnectionString` connection.
+This provider loads two tables (`Categories` and `Products`) for the `NWindConnectionString` connection.
 Both tables contain only two columns and the tables are linked by the `CategoryID` field.

 ![](images/custom_dbschema_tables.png)